Best daily deals

 A lot of people are interested in the Beats Studio3 Wireless for its active noise canceling.
 If you’re looking to step outside the realm of Beats, consider the Sony WH-1000XM5 — one of the best ANC headphones available today.
 Other alternatives include the Bose Noise Canceling Headphones 700 or the Bose QuietComfort 45.

 Despite the name of the product, these headphones are far from studio-grade.
 When mixing with headphones, you’ll want a pair that has a flat frequency response that can accurately reproduce the sound of your mix.
-The Beats Studio3 Wireless are targeted at consumers and therefore have a frequency response that is tuned to over-emphasize the low-end.
+The Beats Studio3 Wireless are targeted at consumers and, therefore, have a frequency response that is tuned to over-emphasize the low-end.
 If you’re looking for a good pair of cans for proper audio mixing, check out our list of the best studio headphones.

 Once upon a time, Beats were the quintessential “status item” headphones that were outperformed by nearly every set of cans out there.
-But, as Beats grew and matured as a company, they quietly upgraded their manufacturing and design to improve their product.
+However, as Beats grew and matured as a company, they quietly upgraded their manufacturing and design to improve their product.
 Over time, they started releasing competent — if still expensive — headphones and earphones that are far better.
 Today, they make competitive products, and now that they’re owned by Apple, meaning they have a lot to offer for iPhone users.
 That said, if you’re not an iPhone user, you might want to look into Beats alternatives.